 You can then add a name to this rule under the “Rule Details” section and click “Save.”
 Rinse and repeat for all the pieces of data you need to extract from your invoices.

-4. Exporting Your Results
+Step 4: Exporting Your Parsing Results

 For the sake of this guide, we also created the following rules that extract certain pieces of data using the previous step: